A comparison between initialization strategies for the infinite hidden Markov model: Initialization strategies

 where $\phi_k$ are mixture weights satisfying $\sum_k \phi_k = 1$.

 The number of components \(K\) is selected according to the Bayesian Information Criterion \citep[BIC,][]{schwarz1978estimating}, defined as

-where \(\ell(\hat{\boldsymbol{\theta}})\) is the maximized log-likelihood, \(q\) is the number of free parameters, and \(T\) the sample size.
-Lower BIC values indicate a better trade-off between model fit and complexity.
-We fit the model using the \textit{Mclust} function from the \textbf{mclust} \texttt{R} package \citep{fraley2012package}, which automatically fits candidate models and selects the optimal $K$ by BIC comparison. \end{itemize}
+where \(\ell(\hat{\boldsymbol{\theta}})\) is the maximized log-likelihood, \(q\) is the number of free parameters, and \(T\) is the sample size. {\cite{schwarz1978estimating} shows that BIC is consistent and asymptotically selects the correct model order, while \cite{emiliano2014information} provide empirical evidence that BIC outperforms alternative information criteria for moderate and large sample sizes.} We fit the model using the \textit{Mclust} function from the \textbf{mclust} \texttt{R} package \citep{fraley2012package}, which automatically fits candidate models and selects the optimal $K$ by BIC comparison. \end{itemize}

 Since GAP statistic and BIC require a maximum number of clusters, we evaluate candidate values of $K$ ranging from 2 to 5, and select the optimal starting point accordingly.
 It is worth noting that this maximum number also constrains the parameter search space; however, our choice is justified by both computational reasons and empirical relevance.
 From a computational perspective, the GAP statistic requires re-estimating the clustering solution (in our case, via $k$-means or pam) $n$ times, where $n$ is the number of bootstrap samples.
-This significantly increases computational time, especially in high-dimensional or long time series settings.
-From an empirical viewpoint, many real-world applications, such as financial time series segmentation, natural language processing, or gene expression analysis \citep{nystrup:2021}, require a limited number of states for both interpretability and ease of estimation.
-Moreover, considering that we place vague hyperpriors on the concentration parameters $\alpha$ and $\gamma$ of the DPs described in Eq. \eqref{eq:iHMM}, this constraint does not materially affect the results, as the model remains flexible enough to recover all relevant states.
+This significantly increases computational time, especially in high-dimensional or long time-series settings.
+From an empirical viewpoint, many real-world applications, such as financial time-series segmentation, natural language processing, or gene expression analysis \citep{nystrup:2021}, require a limited number of states for both interpretability and ease of estimation.
+Moreover, considering that we place vague hyperpriors on the concentration parameters $\alpha$ and $\gamma$ of the DPs described in Eq. \eqref{eq:iHMM}, {this} constraint does not materially affect the results, as the model remains flexible enough to recover all relevant states.